Sahim475/fixed-income-pricing-platform/docs/phase15_market_risk_design.md

 - no portfolio hedging or rebalancing logic during stress
 - historical simulation quality depends on the representativeness of the historical dataset

-These are deliberate tradeoffs for readability and learning value.

 ## 10. Dashboard Integration